RossNapier/Project_1_Gym_Web_App/ReadMe.md

 Create the database: In terminal, type ```createdb gym_app``` Then type:```psql -d gym_app -f db/gym_app.sql```

-To seed the database, if desired: In temrinal, type ```python3 console.py``` This creates several instances of gym classes and members.
+To seed the database, if desired: In terminal, type ```python3 console.py``` This creates several instances of gym classes and members.

-Finally, to run the app, in terminal type ```python3 flask run``` (some can omit the 'pyhton3'), which will run the app in your browser at http://localhost:5000/
+Finally, to run the app, in terminal type ```python3 -m flask run``` (some can omit the 'python3 -m'), which will run the app in your browser at http://localhost:5000/

 Brief: